RamenDR/ocm-ramen-samples/README.md

 1. Deploy an OCM application and its related resources on the hub, for
   example:
     - `kubectl apply -k subscription/`
-    - The above creates the required Subscription and PlacementRule resources for the busybox application in the `busybox-sample` namespace and can be viewed using:
+    - The above creates the required Subscription, Placement, and ManagedClusterSetBinding resources for the busybox application in the `busybox-sample` namespace and can be viewed using:
-        - `kubectl get placementrule -n busybox-sample`
+        - `kubectl get placement -n busybox-sample`
         - `kubectl get -n busybox-sample subscriptions`
-1. Inspect subscribed resources from the channel created in the same namespace on the ManagedCluster selected by the PlacementRule, for example:
+1. Inspect subscribed resources from the channel created in the same namespace on the ManagedCluster selected by the Placement, for example:
-    - The busybox sample PlacementRule `status` can be viewed on the hub
+    - The busybox sample Placement `status` can be viewed on the hub
     using:
-        - `kubectl get placementrule -n busybox-sample busybox-placement`
+        - `kubectl get placement -n busybox-sample busybox-placement`
     - Busybox subscribed resources, like the pod and the PVC can be viewed on the ManagedCluster using (example ManagedCluster `cluster1`):
         - `kubectl --context=cluster1 get pods busybox-sample`